dankelley/dek_blog/_posts/2014-06-15-nonlinear-oscillator.md

 solving differential equations in R. This is illustrated here with a classic
 example: the nonlinear oscillator.

-As explained in any introductory Physics textbook, the nonlinear oscillator equation
+As explained in introductory Physics textbooks, the nonlinear oscillator equation
 *d*θ<sup>*2*</sup>/*dt*<sup>2</sup> + sin *θ* = 0
 can be simplified to a linear form